pdamicoORCL/pdamicoORCL/linuxInstall.md

 # Launch Environment

-1. Press Power (Play) button above the two machines
+* Press Power (Play) button above the two machines

-1. Click on **Empty Ubuntu Image 30GB** to launch in your browser
+* Click on **Empty Ubuntu Image 30GB** to launch in your browser

-1. Wait.
+* **Wait**.
 The VM may not be responsive at first; it can takes up to 2 minutes to load the VM.

-1. Review Toolbar at top of screen.  *If you don't see the dock at the bottom of the screen, click the **Auto Fit** icon in the Skytap toolbar.*
+* **Review Toolbar at top of screen**.  *If you don't see the dock at the bottom of the screen, click the **Auto Fit** icon in the Skytap toolbar.*

-1. Open a Terminal window.
+* Open a Terminal window.
 There are several ways to do this:

     - Click the **Terminal** icon on the dock at the bottom of the screen
     - Right-click the Desktop.
 Click **Open Terminal Here**
     - Press **\<Ctrl\> - \<Alt\> - t**

-1. Enter the following at the prompt:
+* Enter the following at the prompt:

     `cd /home/node2/Desktop`